---

 connections across all the application processes.

 acquire a connection.
-This usually happens when the the pool
+This usually happens when the `pool` size is set to a

 value less than the concurrency.

-For example, lets say we have set the Sidekiq concurrency to 10 and pool size to 5.
-If we have more than 5 threads wanting a connection at any point of time, the threads will have to wait.
+to 5.
+If we have more than 5 threads wanting a connection at any point of time,

-What's the soution?
-As we discussed earlier setting the pool
+What's the solution?
+As we discussed earlier setting the `pool` to a really high

 value should fix the error in most cases.

-Even after setting the config correctly, ActiveRecord::ConnectionTimeoutError
+Even after setting the config correctly, `ActiveRecord::ConnectionTimeoutError`

 can still happen and it could be puzzling.
 Let is discuss a few scenarios where